Esper212/MoreOres/README.md

 # MoreOres
-A mod that adds more ores for tmodloader
+A mod that adds more ores, crafting materials, weapons, armor, accessories and NPCs.